Blog

 At a bare minimum, financial experts recommend you have at least a day’s worth of expenses on hand.
 How much a day’s worth of expenses is can vary from person to person — and household to household.
 For added security, many individuals prefer to have a week’s worth of expenses in cash.

-In the event of a natural disaster, bank closure or catastrophic event, this extra cash offers you more options to care for you and your loved ones.
+In a disaster, like a bank closure or major event, having extra cash can help you and your loved ones.

 What Are the Risks of Storing Cash at Home?

-Cash in the mattress (or the walls or the safe or buried in the backyard) was certainly an attractive idea following the Great Depression.
-Unfortunately, there are certain drawbacks to storing money personally:
+Cash in a mattress (or the walls of a home or buried in the backyard) was an attractive idea following the Great Depression.
+Unfortunately, there are certain drawbacks to storing money personally — even if you store it in a safe.
+These drawbacks can include, but are not limited to:

 Stolen or Destroyed Cash Is Hard to Recover